al-amin404/passport-submission-and-tracking/README.md

 # passport-submission-and-tracking
-plugin to keep records of passport submissions of agency's clients
+This is an wordpress plugin to keep records of passport submissions of agency's clients.
+It was initially made for Travel agencies.